 “At this point in the argument, you are describing a horror show.
 You admit you have no control over anything.
 Events are simply happening.”

-- I am attempting to persuade students and other readers that your depiction of human existence is absolutely horrible.
-The horror entailed by your worldview is relevant.
+- I am attempting to persuade students and other readers that RP’s depiction of human existence is absolutely horrible.
+The horror entailed by his worldview is relevant.

 - Imagine that someone has to choose between two realities to inhabit, and they must inhabit one of them.
 If I care about this person, then an entirely neutral and “objective” description will not be sufficient if one of those realities turns life into a meaningless joke.
 In that reality, all behavior is compulsive, all decisions made by mindless physical forces and even how you feel about it decided by physics.

-- I imagine you have seen science fiction scenarios where prisoners have their minds’ altered to think that they are enjoying their captivity.
+- I imagine many people have seen science fiction scenarios where prisoners have their minds altered to think that they are enjoying their captivity.
 Most viewers will find this especially creepy.
 It is one thing to be a slave.
 It is another thing to be compelled to enjoy it and maybe sing songs of praise to your master.
+This is the kind of thing the determinist envisions.

 - Compulsory sex is rape.
-Compulsory booze would be most unpleasant.
 Is it still rape if you enjoy it?
 Yes.
 And there can be only rape where consent is impossible.

-It doesn’t matter.
+Concerning agency, it doesn’t matter.
 There is a clear delineation – as far as human experience is concerned – between human action and a puck on a plinko wall.
 We collectively refer to that difference as “agency.”
 If you don’t want to define it that way, so be it, but the rest of the world does.
-You do you bud.
-Be a semantic contrarian if it satisfies your preferences.
-See if I care!

 “In this mixed up way of thinking, “you” are somehow conscious, but trapped.
 “You” have “experiences,” whatever those are, since they have not been scientifically defined, and you think some are “good” and some “bad.”
 But, someone/something decided that for you.”